Virginia Post-Licensing: Fair Housing, ADA, and Civil Rights

 Course highlights include:

-- Examples showing how the laws apply in real world practice.
+- Examples showing how fair housing laws apply in real world practice

 - Activities to ensure key points are fully understood.